bbarker/protips/Scala.md

 }
 ```

-and paying for the cost of initializing and tearing down the resource
+and paying for the cost of initializing and tearing down the resource. -- Calvin Fernandes

 ## Lawful reasoning